What is there to do in Birmingham, England? The city centre isn’t very big, andone day is enough to see the main attractions.

-Birmingham as the Venice of the North
+Canals: Birmingham – the Venice of the North

-It's also the origin of one of Birmingham's most common nicknames - the Venice of the North - which has come to be applied to England's second largest city in a similar way to Stockholm, Amsterdam and Ålesund in Norway.
+This is also the origin of one of Birmingham’s most common nicknames – the Venice of the North – which has become established for England’s second-largest city in much the same way as for Stockholm, Amsterdam orÅlesund in Norway.

 The purpose of the canals